baxter/paulboxley.com/content/posts/2012/05/angles.md

 * 0 radians means you are pointing East
 * ½π radians means you are pointing South
-* -½π radians means you are pointing North
+* −½π radians means you are pointing North
-* π or -π radians means you are pointing West
+* π or −π radians means you are pointing West

 ![Examples of all the angles](http://static.paulboxley.com/angles.png)